tirkarp/covid19-resource-library/templates/README.md

 - Follow the [quotation rules](https://www.grammarly.com/blog/quotation-marks/)
 - Use the [Oxford comma](https://annhandley.com/oxford-comma/).
 Yes, do it.
 - Use [reference-style links](https://www.markdownguide.org/basic-syntax/#reference-style-links) for repeated links
-- Use three dashes `---` for a divider line

 ## Useful Resources
 - [Markdown Guide](https://www.markdownguide.org/)